cklim83/test_md/03_rb130_rb139/testing.md

 ```
 - `require minitest/autorun` is needed to load all necessary files from the `minitest` gem.
 - `require_relative 'car'` is needed to load the `car.rb` file so that object of the class can be instantiated in the test suite. `require_relative` indicates that `car.rb` is in the same directory as this test file `car_test.rb`
 - Sometimes, the class to be tested have custom collaborator objects.
-In that case, we also need to include the class of the collaborator object.
+In that case, we also need to include the file of the collaborator object class using `require_relative`.
 - We create our test class.
 By convention, it is usually named **ClassnameTest** in CamelCase, where Classname denoted the class being tested.
 - This class should subclass `Minitest::Test` to inherit all the methods necessary for writing tests e.g. `assert, assert_equal.
 - Tests are instance methods within the test class.
 They **must start with `test_`** so that Minitest will know these methods are individual tests that needs to be run.
 - Before making assertions, we need to setup the appriopriate data/context to make assertions against.
 Here, we instantiate a `Car` object to test that newly created `Car` objects indeed have 4 wheels (based on the test method name)
 - We use `assert_equal`, an inherited instance method for the assertion.
 It takes two parameters, the first is the expected value, the second is the test or actual value.
 If the two values are equal, the assertion pass.
 Otherwise `assert_equal` will save the error and `Minitest` will report the error as a failure at the end of test run.
+Assertion methods generally also take an optional string parameter to display failure message.

 ### Reading Test Output
 ```terminal